BenoitGaudieri/BenoitGaudieri/README.md

 ⚒ jQuery/Vue/React/Laravel

-👀 Always looking for new things to learn
+👀 Always looking for new things to learn.

-🕹 Game development aficionado
+🕹 Game development aficionado.

 ### 🪐 To boldly go where no one has gone before ⭐